-This week, Lifetime Adoption was interviewed by Washington, D.C. news station WUSA 9 to discuss options for mothers struggling to provide for their baby or young child.
+This week, Lifetime Adoption was interviewed by Washington, D.C. news station WUSA 9 to discuss adoption options for mothers struggling to provide for their baby or young child.
 Becoming a mom is a major life change, and some women find themselves unable or unequipped to raise their child for a variety of reasons.

 In the interview, Heather Featherston of Lifetime Adoption shared about the assistance, resources, and adoption options that Lifetime provides to struggling mothers.
 You can watch Lifetime’s spotlight segment over on the WUSA 9 website.